mdmubeen001/ai-college-event-management/README.md

 ---

-## ⭐ Support
+# ⭐ Support

-If you liked this project, consider giving it a ⭐ on GitHub.
+If you found this project useful, consider giving it a **⭐ on GitHub**.
+It helps support development and motivates future improvements.